 The popularity of microdermabrasion as a long term treatment programme for maintaining a healthy glow to the skin to reduce the appearance of fine lines, wrinkles and sun damage is well established, along with its versatility as a one-off, special occasion treatment when you want to look your best for a wedding etc.

-With the introduction of hydradermabrasion many within the industry are seeing this as the next generation of minimally invasive skin resurfacing which moves on from traditional microdermabrasion by offering a painless treatment with less post treatment redness, along with the pneumatic application of antioxidants directly to the skin during treatment, rather than by topical application post-abrasion.
+With the introduction of hydradermabrasion using the Hydrafacial system many within the industry are seeing this as the next generation of minimally invasive skin resurfacing which moves on from traditional microdermabrasion by offering a painless treatment with less post treatment redness, along with the pneumatic application of antioxidants directly to the skin during treatment, rather than by topical application post-abrasion.

 A number of clinical trials into the use of hydradermabrasion and the associated application of antioxidant serums, both as a stand-alone treatment and in conjunction with other non-surgical skin rejuvenation procedures, such as Intense Pulsed Light (IPL), have been carried out by influential American physicians Dr. Patrick Bitter and Dr. Bruce Freedman.